mjbommar/ai-law-finance-book/README.md

 **A Modern Textbook at the Intersection of AI, Law, and Finance**

-🚧 **Status: Working Draft** (Last Updated: November 2025)
+🚧 **Status: Working Draft** (Last Updated: December 2025)

 Welcome!
-This repository contains the evolving draft of *Artificial Intelligence for Law and Finance*, an open-source textbook designed to bridge the gap between cutting-edge AI technology and its practical applications in legal and financial domains.
+This repository contains the evolving draft of *Artificial Intelligence for Law and Finance*, an open-source textbook designed to bridge the gap between AI and its practical applications in legal and financial domains.

 ⭐ **Stay Updated**: [Star this repository](https://github.com/mjbommar/ai-law-finance-book) or click "Watch" to get notified of new chapters and updates!